BIGJRA/BIGJRA.github.io/rejuv.md

 | Marill               | 1        |                 |          |

 As in the other meadows, you can find infinite *Purple Nectar* here.
-We can’t explore much here yet, but we’ll be back.
+We can't explore much here yet, but we'll be back.
 Head back to the main map and head all the way to the southwest corner via the pillars, grab the hidden *Dark Gem,* and enter the clearing.

 ## Route 8 and Azure Shore

-Here are a couple small optional areas and quests, skip them if you’d like.
+Here are a couple small optional areas and quests, skip them if you'd like.

 Head to the south.
 Hidden on the beach is a *Max Repel.* 2 *Pearls* are